 Hellsing by Kohta Hirano

 Hellsing by Kohta Hirano is a bloody and thrilling series that follows the vampire Alucard and Hellsing as they take on a myriad of monstrous foes.
 Admittedly, if a manga has vampires in it I’m going to buy it, because I love anything that explores the world of vampires, especially if it has a unique twist and take on them as Hellsing does.
-It’s not only a good vampire manga, but it is also one of the best horror manga to release so far.
+It’s not only a good vampire manga, but it is also one of the best horror series to release so far.

 The story is set in a world that has monsters but humans as well with warring factions and groups that make things interesting, so it’s more than just a vampire series.
 Because of its fast pace, unrelenting action, unique art style, and the fact that it’s a manga with an antihero as well as an overpowered MC, Hellsing is a gory and exciting read.